 Students with a credit balance on their account can request a refund from the Office of Student Accounts.
-Students must submit all requests electronically through myTFC by noon on Tuesday to pick up the refund check after 11:00 a.m. on Friday of that week.
+Students must submit all requests electronically at www.tfc.edu by noon on Tuesday to pick up the refund check after 11:00 a.m. on Friday of that week.